Application of the Institutional Model of Church Growth

 The growth of the GB population is given in the graph below.
 Note how population growth accelerates in the 1800s with the industrial revolution, then slows a bit in the twentieth century.

-The GB birth rate peaks early 1800, see graph below.
-It drops significantly from late 19th century onwards.
-Even with the falling death rate no church in the 21st century can expect to grow as fast as those of 19th century, family size is so much smaller.
-Likewise the church cannot expect to be as young as those of the 19thcentury, and are made even older by the longer life expectancy.
-However the church can expect revival as in the 19th century, and it can expect to grow faster than the population.
+The GB birth rate peaked in the early 1800s; see graph below.
+It drops significantly from the late 19th century onwards.
+Even with the falling death rate, no church in the 21st century can expect to grow as fast as those of the 19th century.
+Family size is so much smaller.
+Likewise, the church cannot expect to be as young as those of the 19th century and are made even older by the longer life expectancy.
+However, the church can expect revival as in the 19th century, and it can expect to grow faster than the population.

-In the 18th and 19th century, the church was generally younger than the population average, hence the birth ratio being above one, and the death ratio below one, see graph below.
-The most likely explanation is that the converts into the church were younger than the population average.
-Modern studies on conversion shows that it peaks in the twenties age group.
-When conversion rates were high, and the church growing, the church was relatively young, even though it only kept half its own young people.
-As conversions fell the church became older.
-Thus from 1900 the death rate rises and the birth rate falls, graph below.
-With the current levels of birth and death rates in church, even a large revival would not turn decline into growth overnight.
+In the 18th and 19th centuries, the church was generally younger than the population average.
+Hence the birth ratio being above one, and the death ratio below one, see graph below.
+The most likely explanation is that the converts to the church were younger than the population average.
+Modern studies on conversion show that it peaks in the twenties age group.
+When conversion rates were high and the church was growing, the church was relatively young, even though it only kept half its own young people.
+As conversions fell, the church became older.
+Thus from 1900, the death rate rises, and the birth rate falls, the graph below.
+With the current levels of birth and death rates in the church, even a large revival would not turn decline into growth overnight.
 The effects of revival now may not be fully seen for 30 years or more.

 Further details at:

 Analysis graphs produced in Stella Architect, also used to draw the model in figure 1.
 ISEE Systems